WillPapper/Simple-MLA/README.md

 The Simple MLA style for Ulysses III
 ------------------------------------
-Simple MLA formatting, modified from Simple APA by William Papper.
+A Ulysses III style for simple MLA formatting by William Papper.
+The style was originally modified from Simple APA.

 Note that you must change the $last-name value at the top of the document to your last name for page numbering to work.